 The Church has an education problem.
 You can read more about that here, but you probably don’t need much convincing on that front if you are reading this page.
 It will suffice to say that most Christian Americans can’t answer simple questions about the why behind Christianity.
 We don’t know why we believe what we believe, and we can’t logically defend our beliefs.
 Many of us also cannot perform basic scriptural exegesis, and many of us really don’t know what it means to live the costly grace life of discipleship.
 If we can’t do any of the above, we can’t counter bad philosophy—we can’t stand for the Truth, Beauty, and Goodness of Christ Jesus.

-The Lyceum Courses exist to help us get there.
+The Biblical Worldview Seminars exist to help us get there.

 How it Works

 Each book is a course.
 These courses are designed to be completed over a number of years, at your own pace.
 Yes, years.
 We have intentionally made the time expectations low because we expect you are engaged in full-time work or study and that you will be completing the course in thirty minute increments, a few days per week.

 We will be building out this course of study over the next few years.
 Our intention is to eventually publish seminars on all of these works via our podcast, but for now expect some courses to have no other associated content.
 We have, however, launched discussion forums in which anyone can ask questions about these texts whenever they would like.

 Each year or stage in this plan of study is designed to prepare you–intellectually and spiritually–to tackle the next stage of study.
 You may, of course, skip around if you like–but we do not recommend doing too much of that.
 For example, we would not recommend reading the atheistic texts in year three and four until you have read the apologetics books that proceed them.